Slugbotics/cruz-control/CARLA/nautilus/README.md

 ### Desktop

-The framework file is supplied on the Nautilus GUI Desktop link before, either the glx or egl desktop format can be used by egl is recommended.
+The framework file is supplied on the Nautilus GUI Desktop link, either the glx or egl desktop format can be used by egl is recommended.
 These both can be found under the usage subsection in the link.

 As before, there are some aspecits requiring change.
-The changed are this ('section'. indentify the section these changes fall under on the file):
+The changes are thus ('section'. identify the section these changes fall under on the file):
 ```
 metadata/name: yourname/initial-desktop
 name: TURN-PROTOCOL. value: "tcp"